-14 Course Learning, Teaching and Assessment Strategy

-The course Learning, Teaching and Assessment Strategy is fully aligned with the BLSS Teaching and Learning Strategy, and meets the stated requirements for professional accreditation.

-Competence in counselling practice is dependent on personal skills, qualities and self-awareness.
+14 Course Learning, Teaching and Assessment Strategy The course Learning, Teaching and Assessment Strategy is fully aligned with the BLSS Teaching and Learning Strategy, and meets the stated requirements for professional accreditation.
+Competence in counselling practice is dependent on personal skills, qualities and self- awareness.
 The teaching, learning and assessment strategy of the courses therefore focuses on the development of these competencies, on the development of the applied thinking skills and on the academic competencies expected of a master's level qualification.
 Teaching is therefore individually focussed, and learning occurs through active engagement with the learning material and experiential processes facilitated throughout the year.
 Professional standards specify the minimum number of teaching hours required, and describe a closely monitored process of skill development and assessment.
 These requirements are addressed through regular small group discussion, skill development and professional practice review.
-Individual progress is monitored and supported on an ongoing basis, from the monitoring of attendance, engagement and participation and regular small group skills practice during semester 1, followed by regular small group case discussions in semester 2.
+Individual progress is monitored and supported on an ongoing basis, from the monitoring of attendance, engagement and participation and regular small group skills practice early on in the course, followed by regular small group practice based case discussions.
 Placement and external supervisor progress reports as specified by professional standards are included in the assessment process.

-The continuous development and refinement of practical skill in the application of therapeutic media is facilitated in the Professional Practice modules throughout the year, and involving ongoing experiential engagement.
+The continuous development and refinement of practical skill in the application of therapeutic media is facilitated in the Professional Practice modules throughout the course, and involving on- going experiential engagement.
 Peer feedback and formative tutor feedback forms a continuous process, in parallel with the on-going support and feedback from the external clinical supervisor.
 This important process enables the development of self-awareness, reflexivity and the ability to receive and work with feedback non-defensively.
 Academic skill development includes the cognitive development of problem solving, on-going assessment and competence to manage complexity in the face uncertain outcomes, and the ability to accept responsibility for consequences resulting from applied solutions.
 While coursework assessments do address traditional academic competencies, they also incorporate a refined and professional level of reflexivity, and prize the appropriate and reasoned expression of a personal perspective.
 There is increased importance in ensuring competence with digital media and means of communication.
 These elements will be incorporated into the course, with the emphasis remaining on in person skills where possible, as required by professional standards requirements.

-15 Course Requirements

-15a Level 6:

-In order to complete this course a student must successfully complete the following 20 credit CORE modules:

-Module Code Module Name Credit Value PSY6114 Introduction to Counselling 20

-Level 7:

-In order to complete this course a student must successfully complete all the following CORE modules (totalling 160 credits):

-Module Code Module Name Credit Value PSY7069 Initial Counselling Practice: Theory, Ethics and Context 20 PSY7070 Child and Young Person Development 20 PSY7071 Developing Counselling Practice: Theory, Ethics and Context 20 PSY7072 The Mental, Emotional & Psychological Health and Dis-Ease of Children and Young People 20 PSY7073 Diversity, Cultural, Familial and Contextual Dynamics 20 PSY7074 Consolidating Counselling Practice: Theory, Ethics and Context 20 PSY7075 Counselling Children and Young People Research Project 40
+Level 6: In order to complete this course a student must successfully complete the followin credit CORE module: PSY6114 Introduction to Counselling 20 CORE module s (totaling 160 credits): CORE module s (totaling 160 credits): Module Name Credit Value · · · · · · · · · · · · · · · · · · · Credit Value · · · · · · · · · · · · · · · · · · · Credit Value 20 Module Code Module Name Initial Counselling Practice: Theory, Ethics & Context Child & Young Person Development Module Code PSY7069 Module Name Initial Counselling Practice: Theory, Ethics & Context 20 Module Code PSY7069 PSY7070 Module Name Initial Counselling Practice: Theory, Ethics & Context Child & Young Person Development Developing Counselling Practice: Theory, Ethics & 20 20 Module Code PSY7069 PSY7070 PSY071 Module Name Initial Counselling Practice: Theory, Ethics & Context Child & Young Person Development Developing Counselling Practice: Theory, Ethics & Context The Mental, Emotional & Psychological Health and 20 20 20 20 Module Code PSY7069 PSY7070 PSY071 PSY7072 Module Name Initial Counselling Practice: Theory, Ethics & Context Child & Young Person Development Developing Counselling Practice: Theory, Ethics & Context The Mental, Emotional & Psychological Health and Dis-Ease of children & Young People 20 20 20 20 20